Fluidmesh Network

 Acquisition in 2007

-Cognio is a provider of cognitive radio solutions focused on unlicensed band wireless technologies.
-Headquartered in the Boston area, the company operates engineering design centers in Gaithersburg, Maryland, and has an affiliated office in Ottawa, Canada.
-Cognio's flagship product, Spectrum Expert 3.1, is designed to analyze, diagnose, and locate devices operating within radio frequency environments that utilize WiFi and RFID frequency bands.
-By offering tools that troubleshoot, monitor, and optimize wireless local area networks, Cognio supports its customers in maintaining reliable performance in mission-critical wireless applications.
+Cognio is a company that specializes in cognitive radio solutions for unlicensed band wireless applications.
+Based in the Boston area, it has engineering design centers in Gaithersburg, Maryland, and an affiliated office in Ottawa, Canada.
+Cognio provides tools designed to address radio frequency (RF) interference, including its flagship product, Spectrum Expert 3.1.
+This software analyzes, diagnoses, and locates devices operating within RF environments, particularly those utilizing WiFi and RFID frequency bands.
+By offering these products, Cognio enables customers to troubleshoot, monitor, and optimize their wireless local area networks (WLANs), ensuring the reliability of mission-critical wireless communications.

 ZeroG Wireless